rjacksonxyz/invader-sim/README.md

 where N is specified as a command-line argument.
 These aliens start out at random places on the map, and wander around randomly, following links.
 Each iteration, the aliens can travel in any of the directions leading out of a city.
-In our example above, an alien that starts at Foo can go north to Bar, west to Baz, or south to Qu-ux.
+In our example above, an alien that starts at Foo can go north to Bar, west to Baz, or south to Shanghai.
 When two aliens end up in the same place, they fight, and in the process kill each other and destroy the city.
 When a city is destroyed, it is removed from the map, and so are any roads that lead into or out of it.
 ```